-We have awarded funding to four National Grid Electricity Transmission projects.
+We have awarded funding to three National Grid Electricity Transmission projects.

 Transmission & Distribution Interface (TDI) 2.0 (National Grid Electricity Transmission) - 2016

 TDI 2.0 will demonstrate how services traditionally offered by transmission-connected generation to the SO (such as voltage stability and thermal capacity) can be provided by distribution-connected energy resources.
 The distribution company will effectively act as ‘gatekeeper’ in providing some of these services to the SO.
 The project will also examine how these new services interact with the existing commercial arrangements.

 Off-grid Substation Environment for the Acceleration of Innovation Technologies (OSEAIT) - 2015